 Hello, I'm Sara.
-For the past 3+ years I have been working as a full time Graphic & Web Designer.
-I love designing digitally; and have a masters degree in Textile Design, specialising in print & technical innovation.
-I have a passion for learning, and in my spare time I am always expanding my horizons with creative new projects.
-As well as web design & printed company branding, I have experience as a freelance photographer; textile designer; art & design tutor; and maker of craft goods like driftwood clocks, cards & jewellery.
+For the past 3+ years I have been working as a full time Graphic & Web Designer for Europe's largest online beauty retailer, feelunique.com.
+Since graduating in 2006 with a masters degree, I have completed many freelance design projects for both print & web, as well as experience as a freelance photographer.
+I have a passion for learning, and in my spare time I am always expanding my horizons with creative new projects designing textiles; tutoring art & design; and making craft goods like driftwood clocks, cards & jewellery.

 Having polished my skills in graphic design over the past 9 years, I am fully competent using Adobe CS3 - CC14 including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
 Digital textile design is something which sparked my interest at university, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.

 In 2009 I was awarded Jersey Textile Showcase's "Award for Design" following on from my MText Degree, with a strong focus on hand drawing, art working & design development for both self designated and externally set briefs.
 My major project innovation was micro-encapsulated sustainable travel wear.
 I design for target markets by matching key trends & colour palettes to market level and client needs, whilst maintaining creativity; and love to generate new ideas and concepts in response to briefs and trend predictions.